0xPolygon/kurtosis-cdk/README.md

 kurtosis enclave inspect cdk-v1
 ```

-That output is quite useful might might also be a little overwhelming.
+That output is quite useful might also be a little overwhelming.
 If you want to simply see the port mapping within the `cdk-v1` enclave for the `zkevm-node-rpc` service and the `trusted-rpc` port, you can use the following command.
 For this test, let's store the RPC URL in an environment variable.

 ```bash
 export ETH_RPC_URL="$(kurtosis port print cdk-v1 zkevm-node-rpc-001 http-rpc)"